yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### **Make Camp**
 The party stops to set up camp.
+- Each party member (and their animals) consume a ration.
 - A **Watch** rotation is set (typically 2 hours).
 If no rotation is possible, the character standing guard does not recover **Fatigue** and is _deprived_ until they can rest properly.
 - The **Warden** rolls on the [Events Table](#events).
 - Party members that were able to rest lose all their **Fatigue**.